hrmeetsingh/EmberGeolocate/README.md

 ### Running Tests

 There is a selenium test which sets up the Firefox geckodriver with the suitable values of "geo.wifi.uri" with a mock JSON having Lat-Long values, a response, which otherwise would come from Google or any other geolocating service configured for your browser.
-You can check the value by typing "about.config" in Firefox address bar and filter "geo.wifi.url" and can manually setup your location if you wish.
+You can check the value by typing "about:config" in Firefox address bar and filter "geo.wifi.url" and can manually setup your location if you wish.

 For running the selenium test: